ElaineArchbold/fullstack-milestone-project/README.md

 ## Elaine Archbold - Full Stack Frameworks with Django Milestone Project

 For this project, I created a website for Alio Prints which is a graphic design business I started a few years ago.
+We make customised framed prints for all occasions.
 I wanted the look of the site to be clean and simple, and make for a smooth online shopping experience.

 ## UX
 My goal in the design was to create a very user friendly site where users could view and order their own custom print.
 I kept the Navbar and footer simple, and the colour theme is subtle.

 * User A – As a new user, I want to be able to browse all available prints.
 * User B – As a new user looking to order a print, I want to be able to do this easily.
-* User C - As a new user I want to be able to seach for a specific product easily.
+* User C - As a new user I want to be able to search for a specific product easily.
 * User D - As an existing user, I want to check what items I have in my cart from a previous visit to the site.
-* User E - As an employee of Alio Prints, I want to be able to login to the admin portal and update/add products.
+* User E - As an employee of Aloo Prints, I want to be able to login to the admin portal and update/add products.

 The site can be viewed [HERE](https://alio-prints.herokuapp.com)

 I created Wireframes of how I wanted the site to look before starting.
 See below: